roguetrainer/q-variance/Q-process.md

-Looking at the quantum finance simulation code, I'll provide a rigorous mathematical definition of the stochastic process underlying David Orrell's quantum oscillator model.## Mathematical Definition of the Quantum Oscillator Stochastic Process
+## Mathematical Definition of the Orrell Quantum Oscillator Stochastic "Q-Process"

 ### 1. **State Space and Basic Setup**